• ROENFR

 d) have not engaged in political police activities.

-a) copy of the court decision establishing the employer or trade union confederation, according to the provisions of Law no. 367/2022 on social dialogue and an excerpt from the special register at the Bucharest Tribunal;
+a) a copy of the court decision establishing the employer or trade union confederation, according to the provisions of Law no. 367/2022 regarding social dialogue and an excerpt from the special register at the Bucharest Tribunal;

-d) decision of the prime minister for representatives of associations and foundations/decision of the president of the trade union or employer confederation that nominated them;
+d) a decision of the prime minister for representatives of associations and foundations/a decision of the president of the trade union or employer confederation that nominated them;

-i) declaration on own responsibility, according to criminal law, for nominated persons born before January 1, 1976, stating whether or not they had the status of a worker of the Securitate or collaborator of it, drafted according to the model provided in the annex to the Government Emergency Ordinance no. 24/2008 regarding access to one`s own file and the declassification of the Securitate, approved with amendments and completions by Law no. 293/2008, with subsequent amendments and completions, as well as that they have not engaged in political police activities, according to Article 13 paragraph (1) letter d) of Law no. 248/2013;
+i) a declaration on one´s own responsibility, according to criminal law, for the nominated persons who were born before January 1, 1976, stating whether or not they had the status of a worker of the Securitate or collaborator of it, drafted according to the model provided in the annex to the Government Emergency Ordinance no. 24/2008 regarding access to one´s own file and the declassification of the Securitate, approved with amendments and completions by Law no. 293/2008, with subsequent amendments and completions, as well as that they have not engaged in political police activities, according to Article 13 paragraph (1) letter d) of Law no. 248/2013;

-j) proof of requesting the C.N.S.A.S. certificate, for nominated persons born before January 1, 1976 who do not hold this certificate.
+j) proof of requesting the C.N.S.A.S. certificate, for nominated persons who were born before January 1, 1976 and do not hold this certificate.

 (3) Validated members of the Economic and Social Council Plenary in the situation provided in paragraph (2) letter j), are obliged to submit the certificate from C.N.S.A.S. upon obtaining it.